 - Interior and tech – A big improvement over the old car.
 Grippy Recaro seats are welcome, improved dash and infotainment set-up even more so.

 - Design – Three- and five-door options, with just enough aggression to mark it out as a performance model.
 Looks better at the front than the back, but the fancy alloy wheels leave you in no doubt as to which model you've bought.

 Prices, specs and rivals

-The Fiesta remains a decent value proposition, though ultimately few will go for the basic £19,495 ST-1 model.
-Just one per cent, according to Ford’s figures, with 28 per cent opting instead for the £20,700 ST-2 and a full 71 per cent for the £22,250 ST-3.
-Five-door versions – available on the ST-2 and ST-3 – cost an extra £650, and are expected to account for around a quarter of ST sales.
+The Fiesta remains a decent value proposition, but few went for the basic £19,495 ST-1 model, hence why Ford now only offers the ST in the upper two versions.
+The ST-2 now starts at £22,275.
+Five-door versions cost an extra £400, and are expected to account for around a quarter of ST sales.
 The model itself will account for around a tenth of all Ford Fiesta sales in the UK.

 The VW Polo GTI still exists however, but it’s a long way off the Fiesta in terms of fun or capability.
 It may well have the same 2-litre four-cylinder turbocharged engine as its bigger brother, the Golf GTI, but it’s not as fun, and it’s not as fun as the smaller Up GTI either.
 It starts at £21,660 (DSG-only) – less than an optioned-up Fiesta, but a lot more than that smaller Up.